-Kuchar starts Hawaii vacation with a victory
+Matt Kuchar starts Hawaii vacation with a victory

 Marc Leishman (64), Hudson Swafford (64) and Chez Reavie (67) also finished in a tie for third.

-Davis Love III, who first played the Sony Open in 1986, missed by one shot matching the lowest 72-hole score of his career.
+Love, who first played the Sony Open in 1986, missed by one shot matching the lowest 72-hole score of his career.
 His 64-65 weekend gave him a tie for seventh, and he now heads off to Singapore with hopes of earning a spot in the British Open.

-But this day ultimately belonged to Kuchar, who won for the ninth time in his career.
+Kuchar had gone more than four years since his last PGA Tour victory before he won in Mexico.
+He’s a winner again, and for a guy who loves Hawaii, he was thrilled to already have a spot reserved at Kapalua for the winners-only field 50 weeks from now.

-He ended the 2018 season earlier than he wanted, failing to reach the Tour Championship for the first time since 2009 and ending his streak of playing on eight straight teams in the Ryder Cup or Presidents Cup.
+“To win two out of three is crazy to comprehend,” he said.